7 min read

 My Role & Team

-I worked as a UX & product design consultant (contractor via Softtek EMEA), partnering closely with product, engineering, and operations stakeholders.
+I worked as Lead UX Designer (via Softtek EMEA), partnering closely with product, engineering, and operations stakeholders.

 Constraints